divio/divio-cloud-docs/introduction/django-03-setup-project-locally.rst

     FROM python
     WORKDIR /app

-At every stage you can stop to check that Docker can build an image from the Dockerfile:
+At every stage you can stop to check that Docker can build an image from the Dockerfile, by running:

 ..  code-block:: bash